LEO22555/Data-Science-Projects/ARSET_ML_Fundamentals-main/README.md

 # ARSET Fundamentals of Machine Learning (ML) for Earth Science

-Temporary repository to add materials for [ARSET Fundamentals of Machine Learning for Earth Science](https://appliedsciences.nasa.gov/join-mission/training/english/arset-fundamentals-machine-learning-earth-science).
+Materials for [ARSET Fundamentals of Machine Learning for Earth Science](https://appliedsciences.nasa.gov/join-mission/training/english/arset-fundamentals-machine-learning-earth-science).
 This repository contains materials for Session 1, 2, and 3.

+## Assignments

+The assignments listed for each session are practice assignments with questions that will be included in the final assignment after Session 3 conclusion.
+The final assignment will be through a Google Form where you will be answering a set of questions from each one of the Sessions.

 ## Session 1 Materials: